Andrewodwyer/City-Events-Blog/README.md

 - They want a streamlined way to browse events, show attendance, and possibly engage in discussions with other attendees.

-For Organizers:
+For Organisers:
 - Users who create events are looking for an easy way to promote their events, manage their listings, and interact with potential attendees.
 The platform’s CRUD (Create, Read, Update, Delete) functionality provides them with the flexibility to create, edit, or remove events as needed.
 Giving them full control over their event.

+### User Stories
+The user stories are available on the kanban board and some will be discussed in the EPics below.
+There as three main users
+- Admin: This is the site owner that will have full control over the publishing of events, and comments.
+- Registered Users: User and organisers who are logged, allowing for more functionality
+- Non-registered users: limited functionality
+These users have been groupled in the kanban board with tags and their user stories have been given epics for each type of user

 ## Kanban

 For this project I created a Kansan board in GitHub to display the stages and status of each user-story.
 I assigned priority to each user-story using the MoSCoW method.
-The User-story were grouped into Epics and each User-story was given a Story point using the T-shirt Sizing method.
+The User-story were grouped into Epics and each User-story was given a Story Point using the T-shirt Sizing method.

 ### Kanban boards in github project:
 - MoSCow Prioritisation